 Atgate History, Family Crest & Coats of Arms

 Today's generation of the Atgate family bears a name that was brought to England by the migration wave that was started by the Norman Conquest of 1066.
 The Atgate family lived in Staffordshire, at Weston-under-Lizard.
+The name literally means "dweller at the west farm," or "one who lived to the west of the village."

 Early Origins of the Atgate family